SciPyCourse2018/scipycourse2018.github.io/project.md

 The class project can be submitted as either:

 1. a jupyter notebook (`.ipynb`) with embedded figures, optionally submit source data as well if possible
-2. a python script in a `.py` file, with figures saved separately to `.png` or `.pdf` files, and source data included as well
+2. a python script in a `.py` file, with figures saved separately as `.png` or `.pdf` files, and source data included as well

 Submit directly to Martin, either on a USB stick or via email, or post the files somewhere and send Martin the link.

 ### Due date:

-August 7, 2017
+July 10, 2018